memgraph/docs/mage/tutorials/create-a-new-module-python.md

 The path is created from the `start` node, and edges are appended to it iteratively.

 ## Importing, querying and testing a module

-Now in order to import, query and test a module, hop to [following page](/mage/tutorials/run-a-query-module).
+Now in order to import, query and test a module, check out the [following page](/mage/tutorials/run-a-query-module).

-And that is it.
-Feel free to create an issue or open pull request on our [Github repo](https://github.com/memgraph/mage) to speed up the development.
-Also, don't forget to give us a :star:
+Feel free to create an issue or open a pull request on our [Github repo](https://github.com/memgraph/mage) to speed up the development.<br/>
+Also, don't forget to throw us a star on GitHub. :star: